skip to content

 Dr. Hamoon Hedayat

 Avatar Hamoon Hedayat earned his Ph.D. in Physics with honors from Politecnico di Milano in 2015.
-Subsequently, as a Postdoctoral Researcher at Politecnico di Milano, he continued his work with Dr. Claudia Dallera, Dr. Ettore Carpene and in collaboration with Prof. Giulio Cerullo.
+Subsequently, as a Postdoctoral Researcher at Politecnico di Milano, he continued his work with Prof. Claudia Dallera, Dr. Ettore Carpene and in collaboration with Prof. Giulio Cerullo.
 He was awarded the Politecnico International Fellowship (PIF) in 2016.
 Following this, he served as a Senior Researcher at the Italian National Research Council until 2021.
 In 2021, he joined the University of Cologne as a Senior Researcher and Junior Group Leader in the Optical Condensed Matter Science group, led by Prof. Paul van Loosdrecht.
 His research involves investigating ultrafast interactions in strongly correlated materials using femtosecond laser pulses and various ultrafast optical spectroscopy techniques.

 M.Sc.
 Omar Abdul-Aziz